-2) "Monhydroconstruction" Sainshand Water Supply
+2) "Monhydro construction" Sainshand Water Supply

-This supply scheme would deliver water from the Kherlen over a distance of 225 to 260 kilometers directly to Sainshand and then fork to serve other users: Tsaagan Suvarga, Tavan Tolgoi, Oyu Tolgoi and Zamiin Uud (Ereenhot).
-The reservoir with a 20 meter high dam would be located 100 kilometers downstream from Baganuur and count with twice the volume and a surface area of 125 sq.km.
+This supply scheme would deliver water from the Kherlen over a distance of 225 to 260 kilometers directly to Sainshand and then fork to serve other users: Tsagaan Suvarga, Tavan Tolgoi, Oyu Tolgoi and Zamiin Uud (Ereenhot).
+The reservoir with a 20 meter high dam would be located 100 kilometers downstream from Baganuur and count with twice the volume (1.2 cubic kilometers) and a surface area (125 sq. km) compared to Prestige co. design.
 The company claims that it has special eco-hydrological software to justify "environmentally safe" withdrawals up to 20% of annual average flow or 60% of flow in dry years.